audaciaconsulting/Audacia.Auth/openiddict/README.md

 ### Accessing Signing and Encryption Credentials - ___optional___

 If access to the credentials, e.g. certificates, used to the sign and/or encrypt the tokens is needed then the interfaces `ISigningCredentialsProvider` and `IEncryptionCredentialsProvider` respectively can be used.
-They are automatically registered with the dependency injection systemso will be injected anywhere they are declared as a dependency.
+They are automatically registered with the dependency injection system so will be injected anywhere they are declared as a dependency.

 ### EF Migrations